Questions and Answers about E.ON Group

 Who is E.ON?

-Led by Group Management in Düsseldorf, the E.ON Group is segmented into global units (by function) and (by country).
+Led by Group Management in Düsseldorf, the E.ON Group is segmented into global units (by function) and regional units (by country).
 Five global units manage our generation portfolio, renewables business, global commodities, new-build projects and innovative technology, and exploration and production business.
 Eleven regional units manage our retail operations, regional energy networks, and distributed-generation activities in Europe.
 We're also engaged in power generation and wholesale power marketing in Russia, a special-focus country.
 With the entry into the energy markets in Brazil and Turkey, E.ON has also successfully stepped into new regions with high growth rates, building new foundations for future earnings.
 Group-wide entities deliver support functions like IT and procurement.

 What does Group Management do?